IRS Form 8606 Instructions

 Line 9

-• Your year-end account balances
+• Line 6: Year-end account balances

-• Your total Roth conversions
+• Line 8: Total Roth conversions

 irs form 8606 part i: nondeductible contributions to traditional iras and distributions from traditional, SEP, and SIMPLE iras